You can deduct expenses from rental properties before the property is rented. Preparation counts.

 Startup expenses are not the same type of expenses as those allowed under the deduction under section 195 of the Internal Revenue Code.
 Under that section, startup expenditures in an active trade (or business) are deductible, up to $5,000, with the balance amortizable over fifteen years.

-However, section 195 isn’t applicable to rental property because renting is not considered an active trade or business, but rather a passive activity.
-See the article titled Tax Deductible Rental Losses, included in this Guide, for more on passive activity rules.
+However, section 195 isn’t applicable to a rental property because renting is considered a passive activity rather than active trade or business.
+See the article titled Tax Deductible Rental Losses included in this Guide, for more on passive activity rules.

 Rental activity begins when you make the property available for rent and place it on the market, not when you have actually rented it.

 Expenses to Obtain Mortgage

 Mortgage commissions, abstract fees, and recording fees are all capitalized and become part of your basis in the property.
 This means that you must depreciate these expenses, rather than expensing them all at once.
 See the article titled Depreciation Expenses for Rental Property included in this Guide, for more on depreciation.

 What are Points?

 Points are charges paid by a borrower to take out a loan or a mortgage.
 These charges may also be called loan origination fees, maximum loan charges, or premium charges.
 Points are essentially prepaid interest.
 Thus, they are deductible as interest, but you cannot deduct the full amount at once.
 Rather, you must amortize the points over the life of the loan.
 Figuring out the amount of points to amortize per year is a complicated process beyond the scope of this article.
 Consult a tax professional.